g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

 # VPN Inter-Provider Option B Configuration

-Hello guys, I hope everyone is well!
+Hello guys, I hope everyone is doing well!

-Today, we'll start to explore Inter-AS VPNs.
-In this scenario, let's simulate that we have acquired the P3.
-So, now we must provide the L3VPN to Site 5 of Customer 3.
+Today, we'll start exploring Inter-AS VPNs.
+In this scenario, let's simulate that we have acquired P3.
+So, now we need to provide L3VPN connectivity to Site 5 of Customer 3.

-Here is topology that we'll use today:
+Here is the topology we'll use today:
 <img width="1365" height="1022" alt="image" src="https://github.com/user-attachments/assets/57481a76-4d65-48a5-8c4c-5da442224ac1" />

-How the title says, today we'll use the Inter-AS Option B method.
-In this case of L3VPN, we don't need to terminate the service on the interface, but we need to have the L3VPN routes to export to our external peering.
+As the title says, today we'll use the Inter-AS Option B method.
+For this L3VPN case, we don't need to terminate the service on the interface, but we do need the L3VPN routes to export to our external peering.

-Starting, we need to receive the L3VPN routes on R3.
-Remembering that we have the route-target family configured, we need to add the knob ```advertise-default```, this way we'll advertise to RR that we want to receive routes with any RT.
+To start, we need to receive the L3VPN routes on R3.
+Keeping in mind that we have the route-target family configured, we need to add the ```advertise-default``` knob.
+This way, we'll advertise to the RR that we want to receive routes with any RT.
 ```
 set protocols bgp group iBGP-AS65020-East family route-target advertise-default
 ```

-Ok, now let's configure the peering with P3, remebering that we need to have the MPLS configured in the interface to process packets with MPLS header.
+Ok, now let's configure the peering with P3.
+Remember that we need MPLS configured on the interface to process packets with an MPLS header.
 ```
 set interfaces ge-0/0/6 unit 302 family mpls
 set protocols mpls interface ge-0/0/6.302
 set protocols bgp group eBGP-AS65503-Provider3 family inet-vpn unicast
 ```

 Let's check our adjacency and the advertisements:
 ```
 root@R3> show bgp summary group eBGP-AS65503-Provider3
 Threading mode: BGP I/O